Green-Software-Foundation/patterns/patterns/time-shift.md

 ## Assumptions
-the recurrent Job to be time shifted, has a flexible time window for scheduling, which allows variation on time to reduce (I).
+The recurrent Job to be time shifted, has a flexible time window for scheduling, which allows variation on time to reduce (I).

 ## Pros & Cons
 - **PRO**: Applications / workloads can benefit from time shifting at the Platform Operating level, without requiring change to their code.
-- **CON**: scheduling constraints for batchs or Crons, with several dependencies.
+- **CON**: Scheduling constraints for batchs or Crons, with several dependencies.